marcgreen/p2pbackup/README.md

 p2pbackup
 =========

-P2P Backup System using BitTorrent Sync
+P2P Backup System using BitTorrent as a data transfer protocol

+See paper/ and presentation/ for an explanation of our system.

+See src/ for its implementation.